Contact

 The Metabo-oncology Company

-Metabo-oncology — which focuses on the link between cancer and metabolic dysfunction — is the next wave in cancer patient treatment.
+Metabo-oncology — the overlap of obesity + cancer — is the next wave in cancer patient treatment.

-Cancer uses metabolic hormones (e.g., insulin, leptin) caused by overweight, diabetes, or pre-diabetes to promote cancer progression and metastases.
-Yet, the co-occurence of cancer and insulin that affects millions of cancer patients worldwide is overlooked as a major contributor to cancer progression.
-What’s worse, many anti-cancer treatments cause metabolic dysfunction which can limit drug effectiveness and even lead to treatment resistance.
+Cancer cells co-opt metabolic hormones (e.g., insulin, leptin) to proliferate, resulting in cancer progression and metastases.
+Yet, the many cancer patients also have insulin resistance.
+This metabolic state affects millions of cancer patients worldwide is overlooked as a major contributor to cancer progression.
+What’s worse, many anti-cancer treatments cause metabolic dysfunction, limiting treatment effectiveness and even leading to treatment resistance.

 SynDevRx – the leader in the emerging field of metabo-oncology – is tackling this urgent and unmet medical need with its clinical drug evexomostat (SDX-7320).